fairdataihub/SODA-for-SPARC/README.md

 Although we would highly encourage you to use SODA for the entire organization and submission process of your dataset, SODA is designed such that you are not bound to using the software for all of the steps: you can perform desired steps from SODA and others outside.

 ## Issues and feedback
-For reporting any issues with the software, suggesting improvements, or requesting a new feature, please open a new issue via the [Issues tab](https://github.com/bvhpatel/SODA/issues).
+To report any issues with the software, suggest improvements, or request a new feature, please open a new issue via the [Issues tab](https://github.com/bvhpatel/SODA/issues).
 Provide adequate information (operating system, steps leading to error, screenshots) so we can help you efficiently.
 Alternatively, you could also use [our feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfyUw2_NI1-2tlAr8oB5_JcJ_yjTB-zUDt9skfGjNU9qjITwg/viewform?ts=5e433bea).
 The feedback form is also accessible directly in the user interface of SODA.

 <p align="center">
    <img src="/docs/SODA-feedback-form.PNG" alt="interface" width="600">